fabiennelind/Going-Cross-Lingual_Course/setup/setup_with_anaconda.md

 *Notes:*

-- If your computer has an M1/M2 chip, choose "Download for Mac (M1/M2)".
+- If your computer has an M1/M2 chip (see [here](https://support.apple.com/en-us/HT211814)), choose "Download for Mac (M1/M2)".
 Otherwise, choose "Download for Mac (Intel)"
 - If you *don't know* whether your Mac has an M1 or M2 chip (a.k.a "Apple Silicon"), follow these instructions to find out: https://www.howtogeek.com/706226/how-to-check-if-your-mac-is-using-an-intel-or-apple-silicon-processor

 With the installer downloaded, the following two links provide detailed follow-up instructions: